yajain/CIS667/README.md

 Make sure you save all the py files in one folder.
 Go to that folder using terminal.
 Run omegabot.py, optimize.py, othello.py (in that order).

-Run train.py
+Run train.py.
-Run game.py
+Run game.py.

 How to play the game (ML version):-
 When the game starts enter the name of the spot where you want to put your player.
 The possible legal moves will be represented as a ‘x’ in the grid.
 You need to enter the position of your desired position amongst the legal moves.
 You can type the following things as well:-
-’new’		Start a new game
+’new’		Start a new game.
 ‘x’		Exchange player, enter this at start to play white.
-‘exit’	quit the game
+‘exit’	quit the game.
 ‘help’	shows the above mentioned options

 How to view the results:-